Day 2: Finding your North Star

 What’s your vision?

-How do you want your business or product/service to improve your customers’ life?
+How do you want your business or product/service to improve your customers’ lives?

 Take this example from Netflix’s vision in 2011: